julzaza/wildwitchherbs/_posts/2025-12-06-fertility-herbs-for-women-old-world.md

 ---

+These are some of the strongest fertility herbs found in Old European women’s traditions, but they are only part of a much wider body of plant folklore.
+For a broader guide covering fertility herbs used across witchcraft traditions worldwide, read **[Top 9 Fertility Herbs in Witchcraft](/top-fertility-herbs-witchcraft/)**.

+---

-# A Traditional Fertility Tea Blend
+## A Traditional Fertility Tea Blend
 This is a historical-style folk blend, not medical guidance.

 **Equal parts:**